Das EFX: History

 The duo also made a guest appearance on the remix of Ice Cube's smash hit single "Check Yo Self".
 The song reached No. 20 on the Hot 100 and No. 1 on the Rap Tracks chart.
-The track peaked at #36 on the UK Singles Chart in August 1993 and sold over one million copies in the US.
+The track peaked at No. 36 on the UK Singles Chart in August 1993 and sold over one million copies in the U.S.

 As their career progressed, Das EFX's once-distinctive and unique lyrical delivery was imitated by several other artists and became more commonplace.
 Derailed by the popularity of their own style, the duo slowed down their fast-paced flow, eliminated the iggedy suffix and downplayed their cartoonish content on their second album, Straight Up Sewaside.

 Around the time of their third album Hold It Down (which was far less commercially successful than their debut release), Das EFX found themselves caught in the middle of EPMD's ugly breakup.
 They ended up siding with PMD (Parrish Smith), and it led to a three-year absence from recording.
 They returned in 1998 with the album Generation EFX and followed up in 2003 with the album How We Do.

 After a hiatus, the group went on an international tour with DJ Rondevu in 2006.
 In 2007, Krazy Drayz appeared on the East Coast remix of Nas' "Where Are They Now", alongside eleven other old-school rap artists: Dres, Monie Love, Chip Fu, Positive K, EST of Three Times Dope, Father MC, DoItAll of Lords of the Underground, DJ Spinderella, Rob Base, Mike G. of the Jungle Brothers, and Redhead Kingpin.

 Das EFX toured the globe again in 2010.
 They reissued How We Do under the alternate title Old School Throwback on Spotify and other streaming services in 2015; both versions of the album featured Sean Paul on a song “The Memories Remain” which deals with the death of Skoob’s father.

 Krazy Drayz released a solo album Showtime in 2012.
 It features Dres, Black Rob, Smif-N-Wessun, and Fredro Starr.
 As of 2022, Drayz’s most recent releases are collaborations with Ben Shorr, Phil Da Beat, DJ Tricky, and Kool Taj The Gr8, plus a 2019 posse cut coordinated by the Snowgoons that also featured PMD, A.G., El Da Sensei, Edo G, Outloud of Blahzay Blahzay, Craig G, Smoothe Da Hustler, and Mr. Cheeks.
 Skoob has not performed original material on record since Marco Polo’s remix of his solo song “How Can I Get Down”, which appeared in 2013.

 Das EFX continues to record and perform to a smaller, yet very devoted, cult following.